 Student development and student diversity need to be studied and understood simultaneously.
 While there are general similarities between students, ultimately every student develops in a different way depending on a variety of social, cognitive, cultural and gender-related factors.

 This course aims to further your understanding of student development and diversity.
 The course discusses physical, cognitive, social and moral development of students in detail.
 Key development theories are examined and practical classroom examples are supplied to engage the learner.
 Vital information about student diversity is also presented.
 It zones in on two core elements of student diversity: gender and culture.

-This free online education course will be of great interest to professionals in the education sector who would like a greater knowledge and understanding of student development and diversity, and to all students who are interested in development and diversity in education.2-3 Hours50 Points
+This education course will be of great interest to professionals in the education sector who would like a greater knowledge and understanding of student development and diversity, and to all students who are interested in development and diversity in education.2-3 Hours50 Points

 Effective Communication Techniques for Teachers

 Communication in classrooms is more complex and unpredictable than in many other situations.
 As a teacher, understanding the unique features and functions of communication in the classroom is very important.

 This course will help you to discover these functions, and how they impact on each individual in the classroom.
 It will teach you how classroom communication serves a mixture of three purposes at once: content talk, procedural talk, and behavior control talk.
 Learn how to recognize different elements of communication, not only the verbal but also the non-verbal and the unintended.
 Understand that to be effective in non-verbal communication you should know how to measure the correct eye-contact length, social distance and wait time.

 This course will teach you about the register in a classroom and how to use it in a way that is most beneficial to students’ thinking.
 Discover the four main structures of participation in teaching, how they influence communication, and some of the the advantages and disadvantages to each.

 This course will be of great interest to teachers and trainers who wish to improve their communication within the learning environment.2-3 Hours50 Points